DIFFERENT ARCH TYPES

 w/ large selection of arch photos

-report a new arch
+reporting a new arch

-gps locations overlaid onto topo maps, print topo maps
+arch gps locations overlaid onto topo maps, print topo maps

 location, size, map, geology